Caring for yourself when your child is in crisisWritten by Catherine Wilson

 If we know our child’s struggles are likely to be long-term issues, we can’t approach them with short-term strategies.
 We can’t focus all our attention on our child, and ignore our own confusion and pain.
 We can’t keep allowing ourselves to become emotionally and spiritually depleted.

 Spare a thought for yourself: what do you need right now?
 You may find some important takeaways in the following ideas from grief and trauma therapist H. Norman Wright.
-They’re paired with some practical tips from Dena Yohe – a parent who has learned what she needs to go the distance with her drug-addicted daughter.
+They’re paired with some practical tips from Dena Yohe – a parent who has learned what she needs to go the distance with her daughter who battles drug addiction.

 Recognize that you need to grieve – for yourself